 Figure 3.1 provides an overview of the iterative Plan preparation, SEA and AA processes.
-The preparation of the Draft Plan, SEA and AA are taking place concurrently and the findings of the SEA and AA have informed the Draft Plan.
+The preparation of the Plan, SEA and AA has takien place concurrently and the findings of the SEA and AA have informed the Plan.
 The process is currently at a stage where this SEA Environmental Report has been prepared.

 Taking into account the content of SEA scoping submissions from environmental authorities and continuous scoping of the SEA, environmental impacts have been predicted, evaluated and mitigated.
-The findings of this assessment are presented in this SEA Environmental Report which accompanies the Draft Plan on public display as part of the required statutory public consultation.
+The findings of the assessment are presented in this SEA Environmental Report, an earlier version of which accompanied the Draft Plan on public display as part of the required statutory public consultation.

-A Stage 2 Appropriate Assessment (AA) Natura Impact Report also accompanies the Draft Plan on public display.
-The Draft Plan and associated SEA and AA documents were prepared in an iterative manner whereby multiple revisions of each document were prepared, each informing subsequent iterations of the others.

-Submissions made on the Draft Plan will be responded to and the Draft Plan will be updated as appropriate.
-When the Plan is finalised and adopted by the Minister for Transport, Tourism and Sport, the AA and SEA documents will be finalised and an SEA Statement, which will include information on how environmental considerations were integrated into the Plan, will be prepared.
-The Plan will be implemented and environmental monitoring - as well as lower tiers of environmental assessment - will be undertaken.
+A Stage 2 Appropriate Assessment (AA) Natura Impact Report (also referred to as Natura Impact Statement) also accompanies the Plan.
+The Plan and associated SEA and AA documents were prepared in an iterative manner whereby multiple revisions of each document were prepared, each informing of the iterations subsequent others.
+Submissions made on the Plan were responded to and the Plan has been updated as appropriate.
+On finalisation of the Plan, an SEA Statement, which will include information on how environmental considerations were integrated into the Plan, is prepared.
+The Plan will be implemented and environmental monitoring - as well as lower tiers of environmental assessment will he \ undertaken.